Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Introduction

 \subsection{Motivating Examples}

-We first start with two examples (the Maze and the Pacman Game in Figure \ref{fig:MotivatingExamples}) to reveal the existence of hierarchical structures in different tasks.
-The Maze problem does not have a hierarchical structure, as its configuration remains unchanged during an episode.
-In contrast, the Pacman game intrinsically possesses hierarchical structures, because every time the Pacman consumes a food pellet, the configuration of the MDP changes irreversibly.
+We first start with two examples (the Maze and the Pacman Game in Figure \ref{fig:MotivatingExamples}) to reveal the existence of one-way intermediate states in different goal-reaching tasks.
+For the Maze problem, suppose one episode ends when the agent reaches the goal, then the Maze problem does not have one-way intermediate states, since all previously visited states can be revisited in one episode.
+In contrast, the Pacman game intrinsically possesses one-way intermediate states, because the Pacman cannot revisit the states where the previously consumed food pellets are available.

-We conduct a toy experiment on the Pacman game to demonstrate how {\em the design of intermediate states and intermediate rewards} affects the behavior of an agent under the greedy policy \cite{sutton2018reinforcement}.
-In the Pacman game, the agent (Pacman) needs to consume all the food while avoiding the ghost.
+We conduct a toy experiment on the Pacman game to demonstrate how the design of {\em intermediate states} and {\em intermediate rewards} affects the behavior of an agent under the greedy policy \shortcite{sutton2018reinforcement}.
+In the Pacman game, the agent (Pacman) wins when it consumes all the food before being caught by the ghost.
 Intuitively, if we want the Pacman to win the game, we need to design the MDP such that the agent receives positive rewards for winning, consuming food, surviving (not being caught by the ghost), and negative rewards for losing (being caught by the ghost).
 With the aforementioned intuition, we design several different reward functions for the Pacman game.
-Comparing reward settings (1), (2), and (3) in Table \ref{tab:experiments-1g}, the Pacman performs better when the MDP contains positive intermediate rewards for consuming food.
-This observation matches the common belief that integrating prior knowledge of the task into the MDP design is generally helpful.
-However, incorporating ``too much'' prior knowledge could negatively affect the performance.
-In setting (4), where the Pacman receives a positive reward for survival, the Pacman focuses more on dodging the ghost rather than consuming food, and eventually gets caught by the ghost.
+Comparing reward settings (1), (2), and (3) in Table \ref{tab:experiments-1g}, the Pacman performs better when the MDP contains positive intermediate rewards for consuming food (visiting one-way intermediate states).
+This observation matches the common belief that integrating prior knowledge of the task into the reward design is generally helpful.
+However, designing rewards based on prior knowledge could sometimes negatively affect the performance.
+In setting (4), where the Pacman receives a positive reward for survival (visiting non one-way intermediate states), the Pacman focuses more on dodging the ghost rather than consuming food, and eventually gets caught by the ghost.
 At this point, a natural question is: